-The Robert and Patricia Switzer Foundation created the Leadership Grant Program in 1990 to help advance the professional careers of Switzer Fellows and to give non-profit organizations, educational institutions and government agencies greater access to individuals with superior technical, scientific or policy expertise.
-Grants are awarded to organizations actively addressing issues of environmental quality to implement programs designed collaboratively with Switzer Fellows.
-Leadership Grant projects may address any environmental issue; however, there must be a clear partnership between the Fellow and the non-profit agency that utilizes the Fellow’s expertise to build capacity for the organization and address a critical environmental issue.
+The Robert and Patricia Switzer Foundation created the Leadership Grant program to help advance the leadership capacity and professional careers of Switzer Fellows, and to give nonprofit organizations, educational institutions and public agencies greater access to individuals with superior technical, scientific or policy expertise.
+Grants are awarded to organizations actively addressing environmental improvement through projects designed collaboratively with Switzer Fellows.

 In recent years, as our investment in the fellowship program has increased, the Leadership Grant program has become more competitive with fewer available funds.
 Because of this, preference is sometimes given to early career fellows and/or particularly high-impact projects as a way to ensure our limited funds are having the greatest effect.

 Leadership grant projects may address any environmental issue; however, there must be a clear partnership between the fellow and the nonprofit agency that accomplishes three things:

 Advances the leadership skills, expertise, and professional career of a Switzer Fellow;

 Builds the longer term capacity of a nonprofit or public agency to effectively improve environmental quality through the unique skills provided by the Switzer Fellow; and